-Alterations: When alterations have been made to a proposal mid-application, depending on the scale of such alterations, contributors may be written to informing them that the proposal has been revised and inviting further comment.
+Alterations: When an applicant makes changes to a proposal mid-application, depending on the scale of such changes, the Local Planning Authority will usually write to those that have contributed inviting further comment.

 Post-application: Once the application has been determined Rochford District Council will write to all contributors detailing the outcome of the application and how to get further information if required.